 the availability of local authorities to use legal sanctions, including penalty notices and prosecution in court.

-If you are worried about your child attending school the first port of call is to discuss your concerns with the school directly.
+If you are worried about your child attending school, the first port of call is to discuss your concerns with the school directly.
 The school has specialist staff who may be able to help, and all schools work closely with health and council teams who may also be able to help if needed.

 In addition, this is not the time to take your child out of school for a family holiday or other term time leave.
 It is unlikely that any leave will be authorised by the Head Teacher after so much enforced absence from school.
 The more your child is in school, the more they will catch up.